mahmoodr/tvhplayer_wiki/User-Guide.md

 TVHPlayer is a user-friendly application designed for streaming and recording live TV content.
 It integrates with TVHeadend, a popular open-source TV streaming server, to deliver live TV to your devices and schedule recordings.

 :warning: TVHplayer doesn't provide any built-in server.
 You must set up your own server to use this app.
+Please refer to [Official documentation for Tvheadend](https://docs.tvheadend.org/documentation).
+You can easily set up a server with [Docker](https://hub.docker.com/r/linuxserver/tvheadend).

 ## Features